Most recently updated on October 12, 2022

 In 2014 and 2015, numerous buildings in the downtown area collapsed.
 In July 2015, part of Main Street was closed due to concerns other structures might falter.
 Many buildings today stand empty and are in need of repair.

 That declaration followed a 2020 report by 24/7 Wall St. that listed Pine Bluff’s metropolitan areas as having the highest rate of population loss in the country.

 The analysis noted that the Pine Bluff region had lost 10,000 residents between 2010 and 2018.
 The 10 percent decrease was the largest of any metropolitan area in the nation.

 The report noted that Pine Bluff’s violent crime rate of 1,007 incidents per 100,000 individuals was significantly higher than the national average of 383 per 100,000.
 Crime appears to still be an issue.
-Last spring 2021, it was reported that Pine Bluff had the highest robbery rate last year of any community in Arkansas.
+In spring 2021, it was reported that Pine Bluff had the highest robbery rate last year of any community in Arkansas.
 In 2021, there were 29 homicides reported in Pine Bluff.
-Two homicides were reported during the first week of January 2022, prompting the police chief to ask all officers regardless of rank to patrol the streets.

 Rural areas in Arkansas have also struggled with slow growth and relatively low access to high speed internet.